 Explore the surprising power of Divi Visual Builder

 What is Beaver Builder?

-Beaver Builder is another reliable WordPress page builder with many customization options, and it is known for producing clean-code, ease of use, and developer friendliness.
+Beaver Builder is another reliable WordPress page builder with lots of customization options, and it is known for producing clean code, ease of use, and developer friendliness.

 Unlike Divi, Beaver Builder uses a freemium model and offers a free plugin with the option to upgrade.